apache/tvm/docs/dev/index.rst

 - optimization: transform a program to an equivalent, possibly more optimized version.
 - lowering: transform a program to a lower-level representation that is closer to the target.

 **relay/transform** contains a collection of passes that optimize the model.
 The optimizations include common program optimizations such as constant folding and dead-code elimination, and tensor-computation specific passes such as layout transformation and scaling factor folding.

 Near the end of the relay optimization pipeline, we will run a pass(FuseOps) to break the end to end function(e.g. mobilenet) into sub-function(e.g. conv2d-relu) segments.
-We call these segments primitive functions.
+We call these segments of functions.
 This process helps us to divide the original problem into two sub-problems:

-- Compilation and optimization for each primitive function.
+- Compilation and optimization for each sub-function.
-- Overall execution structure: we need to do a sequence of calls into the generated primitive functions to execute the whole model.
+- Overall execution structure: we need to do a sequence of calls into the generated sub-functions to execute the whole model.

 We use the low-level tir phase to compile and optimize each sub-functions.
 For specific targets, we may also directly go to the target translation phase and use external code generators.